ON THE BACK OF THOUGHT

 Reaching into his back pocket, I pull out his wallet and take what he owes.

-Although the eye of a hurricane is typically calm with no wind and clear skies, ready yourself for the eyewall replacement cycle or some other maniacal shift.
+Although the eye of a hurricane is typically calm with no wind and clear skies, ready yourself for the eye-wall replacement cycle or some other maniacal shift.
 Better still, don’t go there.

+Don’t bottle the tension.
 You’ve got to let it pass, or the body will shut down, and the mass won’t ebb and flow, leaving energy locked in to implode.

 Say what’s on your mind, write a book, consult a friend, a brother, or anyone who doesn’t mind you dumping your trash in their acreage.
 Flourish and flow.
 Say you are a conduit, maybe a channel for a critical theory, a fulcrum that bears a beautiful symphony, a muse that touches the core of our being, anything but being stifled.
 The body bears these works like a tree bears fruit.